 Just like the United States, Christmas time is a favorite time of the year amongst Hispanic culture.
 While traditional customs vary among families, the majority of Hispanic families often take part in national celebrations.
-Here are just a few of the many Christmas traditions that are celebrated:
+Here are just a few of the many Hispanic Holidays and Traditions during the Christmas time:

 - Los farolitos y luminarias: Translated to mean “festive lanterns,” many Hispanics enjoy celebrating Christmas by lighting lanterns and candles.
 This is known as Day of the Lights, or El Dia de las Luces.

 - La misa de gallo: Meaning “Midnight Mass,” it is a tradition to celebrate mass at midnight in order to celebrate the birth of Jesus Christ.

 - La carta al niño Dios: Instead of Santa Claus, Latino children write letters to the great “el niño,” or Baby Jesus.
 However, Santa Claus is becoming more and more popular within Hispanic societies as the years go by.

 - Decorar con pascuas: Hispanic cultures love to decorate buildings and houses with poinsettia flowers, the Christmas flower.

 - La cena de nochebuena: Although many Americans enjoy having Christmas Day dinner with family and friends, Hispanic cultures actually enjoy gathering on Christmas Eve.

 - El nacimiento: Roughly translated to “The Nativity Scene,” the Hispanic culture enjoys getting creative with their decorations by creating elaborate scenes that depict the Nativity under their trees.